warmsignull/desktop/README.md

 ## Installation

+### Quick install (uses included scripts)

+1. Clone or download this repository.
+2. Run `./install` from the repository root.
+You will be prompted for root access; the helper scripts copy `desktop` to `/usr/local/bin/desktop` and install the sample configuration to `/etc/desktop_launcher.json`.
+3. Open `/etc/desktop_launcher.json` and tailor the entries to your system.

+### Manual install

-1. Copy the `desktop` script to a location on the system-wide `PATH` (for example `/usr/local/bin/desktop`) and make it executable.
+1. Copy the `desktop` script to a directory on your `PATH` (for example `/usr/local/bin/desktop`) and make it executable (`chmod +x`).
-2. Ensure all users have read access to the configuration file.

-The script also accepts:
+2. Place a configuration file at `/etc/desktop_launcher.json` (or set `DESKTOP_LAUNCHER_CONFIG` to point elsewhere).
+You can start from `desktop_launcher.sample.json`.
+3. Adjust permissions so all users that should launch desktops can read the config and execute the script.

+### Runtime flags

 - `desktop --config /path/to/config.json` – override the config file path.
 - `DESKTOP_LAUNCHER_CONFIG=/path/to/config desktop` – environment override.